-In general, I think that science is what we call the painstaking method of investigating the natural world and from observations deduce some understanding of how the natural world works.
+In general, I think that science is what we call the painstaking method of investigating the natural world, and from observations deduce some understanding of how the natural world works.
 It is not guessing, it is not conjecturing, it is not dreaming up of stuff.
-There is conjecturing, and guessing, and dreaming up of stuff — but that is perhaps the first step in each climb up the mountain of the unknown.
-Following that first step, are lots of very non-conjecturing, non-guessing, non-dreaming steps.
-At some point, given enough minds working on the problem at hand, a little concrete step is formed.
+There is conjecturing, and guessing, and dreaming up of stuff — but that is only the first step in each climb up the mountain of the unknown.
+Following that first step are lots of very non-conjecturing, non-guessing, non-dreaming steps.
+At any point in this process, given enough minds working on the problem at hand, a little concrete step is formed.
 And then others climb up that step and start proceeding upwards from there.
 It is a slow and gradual ascent, built upon the efforts of others that went before.

 If some bit of knowledge is scientifically established, then you can ask how that is known.
 If I say that the speed of light is 3×10**8 meters per second, you can ask me how I know that.
 I will point out to an experiment that measured it — and show that the experiment has been repeated by various people and that the result is verifiable.
 Repeatable, verifiable, falsifiable — those are adjectives that are associated with a scientific fact and how that fact was indeed arrived at.